 My research focuses on the perception and communication of health risks and uncertainties surrounding emerging and societal and controversial risk issues.
 As a social psychologist I am especially interested in how people perceive and respond to uncertain but personally relevant health information.

-In June 2010 I finished my thesis "The Risky Self.
-How people perceive and respond to being at risk for diabetes and cardiovascular disease; the role of genetic information and self-concept.".
-This study explored how people perceive their disease risk and the relation with preventive behavior, using a mental models approach.
+In 2004, I started at EMGO as a PhD staudent on the project:"The Risky Self.
+How people perceive and respond to being at risk for diabetes and cardiovascular disease; the role of genetic information and self-concept."
+In this study we explored how people perceive their genetic disease risk and the relation with preventive behavior.

-I studied Economics at VU University in Amsterdam (obtaining a MSc in 1990 and a postdoctoral education degree in 1992) and subsequently worked as a teacher of Economics.
-I also got my degree in Social Psychology from the University of Amsterdam (2003).
+Previously, I worked as a teacher of Economics after obtaining a MSc in Economics (1990) and a postdoctoral education degree (1992) at VU University in Amsterdam.
+Later, I got my degree in Social Psychology from the University of Amsterdam (2003).